 DO ask the physician to remove external stitches before they leave "track marks" Dr. Robert Bernard, MD, plastic surgeon.

-True Rife Essential Oil Scar Clearing Blend Ingredients: Cypress, Frankincense, Helichrysum, Lavender, Petitgrain, Rose, Ho Wood
+True Rife Essential Oil Scar Clearing Blend Ingredients: Cypress, Frankincense, Helichrysum, Lavender, Petitgrain, Rose, and Ho Wood

 The information on this page is for educational purposes only and should not replace consultation with a health care provider.
 The material offered here is not intended to diagnose, treat, cure or prevent disease and is available to the general public via various public sources.